orbeon/orbeon-forms-doc/form-runner/component/time.md

 The value is in the same format as the global `oxf.xforms.format.input.time` property.

-By default, the `output-format` parameter is not set, and the global `oxf.xforms.format.input.time` property is used.
+By default, the `output-format` parameter is not set, and the global `oxf.xforms.format.input.time` property is used for backward compatibility.

 ## Output format in readonly modes